 A moment later: “Mom, why did Michele give me away?
 And how did you and Daddy become my parents?”

 “Well,” I scanned the archives of my memory for advice I’ve read by and for adoptees on how best to proceed.
-“You were a surprise to Michele.
-Before she even knew she was pregnant, you were being born.”
+I began to cover the details that led Michele to choose adoption all those years ago.

 “Uh hunh,” Reed said, encouraging me.
 He’d heard his story before.